-Finding: There are no future water extensions beyond the development that could serve adjacent properties.
+Finding: There is an existing 8-inch water line that serves the existing development; however, the proposed development of a covered playground does not require water service.
 This standard does not apply.

-4. Design, construction and material standards shall be as specified by the director for the construction of such public water facilities in the city.

-Finding: The applicant's plans show one new 1.5-inch water meter to serve the development.
-Because the applicant has not submitted construction plans, the applicant is required to submit construction plans and obtain and Public Improvement Permit to install the water service lateral and meter for the proposed development pursuant to the requirements of the City's Public Works Design and Construction Standards.

-The standard will be met if the aforementioned condition of approval is adhered to.

-E. Standards for Wastewater Improvements.
-All development that has a need for wastewater services shall install the facilities pursuant to the requirements of the city and all of the following standards.
-Installation of such facilities shall be coordinated with the extension or improvement of necessary water services and stormwater facilities, as applicable.

-1. All septic tank systems and on-site sewage systems are prohibited.
-Existing septic systems must be abandoned or removed in accordance with Yamhill County standards.

-Finding: The applicant's plans show an existing wastewater lateral to the property.
-It's believed the existing property was connected to public wastewater and that a septic tank does not exist on the property.
-This standard does not apply.

-2. All properties shall be provided with gravity service to the city wastewater system, except for lots that have unique topographic or other natural features that make gravity wastewater extension impractical as determined by the director.
-Where gravity service is impractical, the developer shall provide all necessary pumps/lift stations and other improvements, as determined by the director.

-3. All developments shall be required to be linked to existing wastewater collection facilities adequately sized to serve their intended area by the construction of wastewater lines which connect to existing adequately sized wastewater facilities.
-All necessary easements required for the construction of these facilities shall be obtained by the developer and granted to the city pursuant to the requirements of the city.

-4. Specific location, size and capacity of wastewater facilities will be subject to the approval of the director with reference to the applicable wastewater master plan.
+- E. Standards for Wastewater Improvements.
+All development that has a need for wastewater services shall install the facilities pursuant to the requirements of the City and all of the following standards.
+Installation of such facilities shall be coordinated with the extension or improvement of necessary water services and stormwater facilities, as applicable. - 1.
+All septic tank systems and on-site sewage systems are prohibited.
+Existing septic systems must be abandoned or removed in accordance with Yamhill County standards. - 2.
+All properties shall be provided with gravity service to the city wastewater system, except for lots that have unique topographic or other natural features that make gravity wastewater extension impractical as determined by the director.
+Where gravity service is impractical, the developer shall provide all necessary pumps/lift stations and other improvements, as determined by the director. - 3.
+All developments shall be required to be linked to existing wastewater collection facilities adequately sized to serve their intended area by the construction of wastewater lines which connect to existing adequately sized wastewater facilities.
+All necessary easements required for the construction of these facilities shall be obtained by the developer and granted to the city pursuant to the requirements of the city. - 4.
+Specific location, size and capacity of wastewater facilities will be subject to the approval of the director with reference to the applicable wastewater master plan.
 All wastewater facilities shall be sized to provide adequate capacity during peak flows from the entire area potentially served by such facilities.
-Installation costs shall remain entirely the developer's responsibility.

-5. Temporary wastewater service facilities, including pumping stations, will be permitted only if the director approves the temporary facilities, and the developer provides for all facilities that are necessary for transition to permanent facilities.

-6. The design of the wastewater facilities shall take into account provisions for the future extension beyond the development to serve upstream properties, which, in the judgment of the city, cannot be feasibly served otherwise.

-7. Design, construction and material standards shall be as specified by the director for the construction of such wastewater facilities in the city.
+Installation costs shall remain entirely the developer's responsibility. - 5.
+Temporary wastewater service facilities, including pumping stations, will be permitted only if the director approves the temporary facilities, and the developer provides for all facilities that are necessary for transition to permanent facilities. - 6.
+The design of the wastewater facilities shall take into account provisions for the future extension beyond the development to serve upstream properties, which, in the judgment of the city, cannot be feasibly served otherwise. - 7.
+Design, construction and material standards shall be as specified by the director for the construction of such wastewater facilities in the city.

-Finding: Preliminary plans indicate that the applicant should be able to meet requirements of the Public Works Design and Construction Standards.
-The applicant is proposing to install a new manhole in the existing 12-inch wastewater line in S River Street.
-An 8-inch private service lateral will then be extended to the west to serve each apartment building.
-The applicant is also proposing to abandon the wastewater lateral that previously served the property.
-Because the applicant has not submitted construction plans, , the applicant is required to submit construction plans and obtain and Public Improvement Permit to install a new manhole, a new wastewater service lateral, and abandon the existing wastewater serve lateral pursuant to the requirements of the City's Public Works Design and Construction Standards.

-The standard will be met if the aforementioned condition of approval is adhered to.
+Finding: There is an existing 8-inch wastewater line that serves the existing development; however, the proposed development of a covered playground does not require wastewater service.
+These standards do not apply.